blocktransfer/reg-publications/examinations/response-8/README.md

+### Physical  Securities and Lifeccycle

+##### Cancellation and Destruction of Securities Certificates

+BlockTrans does not currently have written procedures pertaining to the cancellation and/or destruction of securities certificates.
+Rule 17Ad-19(b) under the Exchange Act requires every transfer agent involved in the handling, processing, or storage of securities certificates to establish and implement written procedures for the cancellation, storage, transportation, destruction, or other disposition of securities certificate.
+While the Registrant’s business model focuses on uncertificated shares, the Agreement for Transfer Services between BlockTrans and Laylor, dated June 30, 2023, instructed investors to mail prior physical stock certificates to BlockTrans for destruction.
+Even though BlockTrans did not receive any securities certificates during the Staff’s review period, it should establish written procedures for the cancellation and/or destruction of securities certificates in accordance with the Rule in the event that it does receive them.

 ### Securities  Cancellation Dates

 This information is required as part of the minimum certificate detail pursuant to Rule 17Ad-9(a) under the Exchange Act.
 Cancellation dates are reflected on the Stellar blockchain and for securityholders who opened Accounts/Wallets on Stellar (the “Stellar Accounts”) are readily obtainable.
 However, for those securityholders without Stellar Accounts whose shares are held in the “Distribution Account”, there is no clear audit trail that records the number of shares cancelled by securityholder or the date of cancellation.
 To obtain this information on a securityholder level, BlockTrans would have to review several sources to determine the number of shares cancelled and the cancel date.